France-Canada Research Fund (FCRF)

 If College-level review is required, your College will communicate its earlier internal deadlines.

-Applicant to submit a copy of application along with a complete OR5 form to email@example.com.
+Applicant to submit a copy of the application along with a complete OR-5 form to firstname.lastname@example.org.

 Please note: A maximum of five pre-selected proposals can be submitted per Canadian university to the Embassy of France in Canada.
 However, if there are more than five submissions from the University of Guelph, applications will be adjudicated.

-Applicant: Applications must be submitted electronically to the to the Embassy of France’s Scientific Office (firstname.lastname@example.org) and cc'd to the FCRF correspondent at University of Guelph (Grants Officer email@example.com).
+Applicant: Applications must be submitted electronically to the Embassy of France’s Scientific Office (email@example.com) and cc'd to the FCRF correspondent at University of Guelph (Awards and Agreements Officer firstname.lastname@example.org).